Dmitriyrus99/ferum_customs/code_review/reports/ferum_customs_ferum_customs_doctype_service_report___init__.py.2ea66684.md

-- No issues found in the provided code snippet.
+- The provided code snippet does not contain any bugs, anti-patterns, or security vulnerabilities.
+It is simply defining a version string for the module.